Characters: Harry Potter Hogwarts Teachers

 - Light Is Not Good/Light is Good: Considering he can create a Patronus, and a doe shaped one to boot.
 Basically, Snape has a good heart, but he is an absolute ass to everyone who's name is not Lily Evans.

 - Deadpan Snarker: Sometimes borders on The Snark Knight.

 - Deadly Dodging: Used to great effect in the final movie when he duels McGonagall, still under the ruse of being a Death Eater.
 This doesn't stop him from parrying McGonagall's attacks specifically to take out both the Carrows without anyone noticing before fleeing.

-- Debt Detester: James Potter saved Snape's life and it's implied that Snape protects Harry because he regrets not being able to save James' life in return.
+- Debt Detester: James Potter saved Snape's life and it's implied that Snape protects Harry because he regrets trying to save James' life in return.
 Or at least that's the story in the first few books, until it's revealed that he also loved Lily.

 - Determinator: Say what you will about how badly he screwed up in his youth, but once Voldemort threatens Lily, Snape vows to protect her child, no matter the cost.
 There's a reason why in the end, Harry considered him to be the bravest man he ever knew.

 - Subverted as a teenager, even after knowing how she felt about Dark Arts, Snape never abandoned his interest or the approval of his friends or make an effort to change to gain her approval.
 Unlike James Potter who at least made some effort to change his behavior.

 - Did Not Get the Girl: It's revealed in the past before the events of the series in that he did not win Lily's affection.
 Though considering Harry's own existence, this can hardly be a surprise.

 - Died In Harry's Arms Tonight: He is conciliatory toward Harry in his final moments, sharing his memories which explain his actions.
 He also gets to look into the eyes of his beloved Lily, one last time.